 I groaned on the inside.
 When a business goes under, there is a double wound — first, the inevitable loss of a cultural artifact that brings character to a place; but perhaps more importantly, the lives of people being upended amidst job loss and the turmoil that often follows.

 There’s been a lot of that the past year.
-Even with the historic disbursement of PPP loans that saved many businesses, over 160,000 small businesses shut their doors by last fall, and some studies indicated that upwards of 60% would be permanent closures.
+Even with the historic disbursement of PPP loans that saved many businesses, over 160,000 small businesses shut their doors by last fall, and some studies indicated that upwards of 60 percent would be permanent closures.
 For a majority of these business casualties, they closed and will never rise again.

 But in a surprising narrative twist, a parallel story is emerging.
 Like aspen groves emerging after a forest fire, last year saw a surge in new business startups.
 Faced with the reality of no work and few job openings, many people created jobs for themselves.